 The idea is to watch out for routes that earn double or triple miles and book a cheap flight just to earn them.
 These offers typically arise when airlines open a new route and want to promote it.
 Thus, they create opportunities to earn heavy miles.

-Find the right balance of fare cost and miles earned, and you can wind up with what amounts to a great “buy one, get one free” deal.
+Find the right balance of fare cost and miles earned, and you can wind up with what amounts to a great buy one, get one free deal without actually having to break the law.

 6. Time Your Big Purchases